Nominated for an Oscar, Barred From America

 The absence of Farhadi and Alidoosti at this year’s Oscars is the result of a unique dovetailing of events: the timing of Trump’s executive order ahead of the Oscars on February 26, and the fact that both the order and the Academy Awards happened to highlight Iran.
 Iran is one of just a handful of majority-Muslim nations to have a movie win an Oscar for Best Foreign Language Film.
 (The first Iranian film to nab the award was 2011’s A Separation—also directed by Farhadi.)
 As a result, Hollywood is being forced to reckon with Trump’s executive order in a very concrete, albeit specific, way.

-To get a better sense of the cultural and geopolitical context of Farhadi’s recognition by the Oscars and his eventual boycott, I spoke with Hamid Naficy, a professor at Northwestern University’s School of Communication who has written several books on Iranian cinema and media.
+To get a better sense of the cultural and geopolitical context of Farhadi’s recognition by the Oscars and his eventual boycott, I spoke with Hamid Naficy, a professor at Northwestern University’s School of Communication and the author of several books on Iranian culture and media, including A Social History of Iranian Cinema.
 Our conversation has been edited for clarity and length.

 Lenika Cruz: What sorts of issues do you think Farhadi’s absence brings to light?